suhaspai/tls-server-client-python-example/README.md

 # tls-server-client-python-example
 The code and the explanation for this example was generated using Google's Gemini chatbot.
 It uses ssl library to establish a secure TLS connection between server and client.
+Typing "make" will run the default target that creates keys and certificates and runs the example.

 Explanation:
 * Import necessary libraries: